WordPress & Page Builders

 What is the cause of the theme customizer not working error?

 The error occurs when you are trying to access the WordPress theme customizer via the Appearance tab.
-When the customizer stops working, and you are presented with a blank screen like the one below.
+When the customizer stops working, you are presented with a blank screen.
+This error could be caused by a variety of factors.
+Let us go over the various solutions to the problem.

 Delete the browser’s and the site’s cache.